DataMigrators/nextgen.mettleci.io/docs/mettleci-cli/asset-analysis-namespace.md

 ![asset-analysis list-tags syntax](../railroads/svgs/asset-analysis-list-tags.svg "aset-analysis list-tags syntax")

 This command analyses a specified set of Asset Analysis Rules or Asset Analysis Queries and reports the tags defined for each.
 Output is available in an easy-to-read tabulated for, or as a CSV for downstream processing.
-When no format optin
+When no format option is specified the default is tabulated.

+#### Parameters

+  * -rules
+      location of all the rule files
+    -format
+      output format, either 'table' or 'csv'
+      Default: table

 #### Example